ProjetsPL/treehouse-theme/us/_posts/2020-01-29-dropped-ceiling-what-exactly-is-a-stretch-ceiling.md

   increasingly popular solution of this type is stretch ceiling.
 It is much more lightweight than plasterboard.
 It also allows for a quicker installation.
 Fabric ceiling is an alternative that is worth considering.
+main_keywords:
+- ceiling
+- dropped ceiling
+- stretch ceiling
+- fabric ceiling
+- PVC ceiling
+- how to drape a ceiling with fabric

 ---
 ## What is a stretch ceiling?